 Yonatan Tussa

-Undergraduate computer science student at the University of Maryland with an interest in multimodal perception, wearable sensing, and human-computer interaction.
+Undergraduate computer science student at the University of Maryland with an interest in multimodal sensing, embodied intelligence, and human-centered systems.
 My research focuses on developing privacy-preserving technologies that use computer vision, speech, and biosignals to understand human cognition and behavior.

 Applications: Robotics, AR/VR, neuroscience, health, human-computer interaction